normanlirio/rymera-tech-test/readme.md

-# WebDriverIO Project with TypeScript
+# Cypress Project with TypeScript and Cucumber

 This project uses Cypress with TypeScript and Cucumber for automated testing.